cbeck88/strict-variant/README.md

   This may be pretty surprising to some programmers.

-  By contrast, if you use the C++17 `std::variant`, or one of the variants with "sometimes-empty" semantics, you get somehting like this (this output from `std::experimental::variant`)
+  By contrast, if you use the C++17 `std::variant`, or one of the variants with "sometimes-empty" semantics, you get something like this (this output from `std::experimental::variant`)

   ```c++
 A()